While the marijuana plant is typically green, different chemicals in them can make it look purple, yellow, or even red.

-Once you start to get involved with marijuana, you start to learn that there’s much more to the plant than smoking it and getting high.
-Experienced users know what they like and know how to get different results with the plant, depending on different factors like chosen strain, terpenes and knowing what works with their bodies.
+Once you start consuming marijuana, you start to learn that it’s a complex plant, with a lot going on in it.
+Experienced cannabis users know what they like and know how to get different results with the plant depending on factors like strain, terpenes and simply knowing what goes on in their bodies.

 While marijuana is primarily green, there are many different shades ranging from lime colored buds to bright purple ones.
 Where do these come from and why is there so much variability?
 Plants have thousands of compounds that affect their shape and color.
 Temperature, time of harvest and other factors are big influences on the plant’s color.